Ajayarajmsd/terraform/README.md

 # terraform
-deploy helm to a clusternusing terraform
+deploy helm to a cluster nusing terraform